thehambeard/CinematicUnityExplorer-WOTR/README.md

 # Support

-If you have found this project fun or useful in any capacity please consider supporting it on ko-fi.
+If you have found this project fun or useful in any capacity please consider [supporting me on Ko-fi](https://ko-fi.com/originalnicodr).
 And please also consider donating to the people in the acknowledgments above!
 As well as the mod loader maintainers.

 Also, if you happen to use this on a commercial project, please let me know!
 Would love to see what this project helped create!